CharlesSanfiorenzo/Bioinformatics/MultiTool/docs/GeneralUse.md

 Note: Indel realignment steps may be skipped when using GATK's Haplotype caller or any variant caller that performs a haplotype assembly step.
 ####G. Realignment around the indels
-Using the indel coordinates produced in the previous step, GATK realigns sequences against indels to determine if the annotated indel is truly an indel, in this way fixing alignments that may have been originally considered mismatches accross reads.
+Using the indel coordinates produced in the previous step, GATK realigns sequences against indels to determine if the annotated indel is truly an indel, in this way fixing alignments that may have been originally considered mismatches accross large regions of the reads.
 If the data set belongs to an organism that has lists of known SNPs available, one may also perform an additional step consisting of base quality score recalibration (i.e. if the SNP is reported both in the list and the alignment, the certainty of the reported SNP increases).

 ####H. Variant calling
 SNPs and indels are annotated formally in this step.
 If a particular region of the genome was amplified, one may offer a set of coordinates for the variant caller to use.
 This lowers processing time exponentially.